Overview of Damages and Accounting Basics

 On this basis, the loss is calculated in accordance with the normal ways of estimating ‘fair market value’, which are as follows:

 - The income (or discounted cash flow (DCF)) approach.
 This approach is commonly used because it can be applied to any company or project that has reliable projections of future income.
 The approach involves estimating the future cash flows from the company or the project, and then discounting these back to a net present value by applying a suitable discount rate.
 The big challenges in applying this approach in practice are calculating reliable cash flows into the future and calculating the discount rate.
-This approach is discussed in further detail in Chapter 13 on income approach and the discounted cash flow methodology and Chapter 16 on determining the weighted average cost of capital.
+This approach is discussed in further detail in the chapters on income approach and the discounted cash flow methodology and on determining the weighted average cost of capital.
 The concept of the net present value is this – a dollar today is worth more in economic terms than a dollar in a year’s time.
-Indeed, if I have a dollar today and place it in a bank account, even with the current low interest rate I will still have more than a dollar in a year’s time.
+Indeed, if I have a dollar today and place it in a bank account, even with the current low interest rate, I will still have more than a dollar in a year’s time.
 This simple insight is the basis for discounting.
-The key, of course – and one can see this when one considers how interest rates have changed over the past decade – is what is a suitable rate to discount at.
+The key, of course – and one can see this when one considers how interest rates have changed during the past decade – is what is a suitable rate at which to discount.

 - The market (or earnings) approach.
-This approach values a company by multiplying its annual earnings by a multiple based on multiples applicable to other similar quoted companies.
+This approach values a company by multiplying its annual earnings by a factor based on multiples applicable to other similar quoted companies.
 This is the method more commonly used for valuing companies being bought and sold in the real world.
 It is often used as a check on a valuation given by the income approach.
-This approach is discussed in further detail in Chapter 17 on market or comparables approach.
+This approach is discussed in further detail in the chapter on market or comparables approach.
 A company may also be valued on the basis of comparable transactions in similar companies or of the company itself.